amical-najul/CONSTRUTOR-DE-PROMT/docs/README.md

 -   **Advanced Context Management:** Persistently manage a list of multiple context items.
     -   **Text & File Support:** Create context from both text snippets and uploaded files (images, documents).
     -   **One-Click Activation:** Easily switch between different contexts by selecting the "active" one from your list.
--   **Extensible Tooling (Function Calling):** Define custom tools and functions using a clean, scalable list-detail interface.
-The AI can request to use these tools to interact with external APIs or systems, and the application will display the structured function call request.
+-   **Extensible Tooling (Function Calling):**
+    -   **Structured Tool Builder:** Define custom tools and functions in a dedicated "Herramientas" section with a user-friendly form.
+    -   **Dynamic Activation:** In the main interface, toggle tools on or off for the current session.
+Only active tools are made available to the agent.

 ---